 In addition, each of our directors and executive officers has entered into a lock-up agreement with JMP Securities LLC, as representative of the underwriters.
-Under the lock-up agreements, the directors and executive officers may not, directly or indirectly, (i) sell, offer to sell, contract to sell, or grant any option for the sale (including short sales), grant any security interest in, pledge, hypothecate, hedge, establish an open "put equivalent position" (within the meaning of Rule 16a-1(h) under the Securities Exchange Act of 1934, as amended, or the Exchange Act), or otherwise dispose of, or enter into any transaction which is designed to or could be expected to result in the disposition of any ADSs or Ordinary Shares, or any securities convertible into or exchangeable for, or any warrants or other rights to purchase, the foregoing, (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of ADSs or Ordinary Shares, or any securities convertible into or exchangeable for, or any warrants or other rights to purchase, the foregoing, (ii) enter into any source convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, or (iii) publicly announce any intention to do any of the foregoing, without the prior written consent of the representative, for a period of 90 days, subject to an 18 day extension under certain circumstances, from the date of this prospectus supplement.
+Under the lock-up agreements, the directors and executive officers may not, directly or indirectly, (i) sell, offer to sell, contract to sell, or grant any option for the sale (including short sales), grant any security interest in, pledge, hypothecate, hedge, establish an open "put equivalent position" (within the meaning of Rule 16a-1(h) under the Securities Exchange Act of 1934, as amended, or the Exchange Act), or otherwise dispose of, or enter into any transaction which is designed to or could be expected to result in the disposition of any ADSs or Ordinary Shares, or any securities convertible into or exchangeable for, or any warrants or other rights to purchase, the foregoing, (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of ADSs or Ordinary Shares, or any securities convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, or (iii) publicly announce any intention to do any of the foregoing, without the prior written consent of the representative, for a period of 90 days, subject to an 18 day extension under certain circumstances, from the date of this prospectus supplement.
 This consent may be given at any time without public notice.
 These restrictions on future dispositions by our directors and executive officers are subject to exceptions for transfers (i) as a bona fide gift or gifts to immediate family members who agree to be bound by these restrictions, (ii) by will or the laws of descent and distribution or to one or more trusts for bona fide estate planning purposes, or (iii) to us or as may be required under any of our benefit plans.
-The lock-up agreements do not restrict
+The lock-up agreements do not restrict the ability of the directors and executive officers from purchasing ADSs or Ordinary Shares on the open market or under an e